 - Provision of policy and charging control decision from the PCF to the SMF;

-- Deletion of a SM Policy Association as defined in clause 4.16 of TS 23.502 [3].
+- Deletion of a SM Policy Association as defined in clause 4.16 of TS 23.502 [3];

+- Forwarding by SMF to PCF of UE reporting of URSP rule enforcement as defined in clause 6.6.2.X.

 The N7 reference point is defined for the interactions between PCF and SMF in the reference point representation.